stfc/PSyclone/tutorial/nemo_hands_on/4_nemo_openacc/README.md

 ## Managed Memory ##

-In practice, the work being done to extend PSyclone to process the NEMO code is currently using NVIDIA's 'managed memory' support.
+In practice, the work being done to extend PSyclone to process the whole of the NEMO code is currently using NVIDIA's 'managed memory' support.
 No explicit data regions are added to the code.
 Instead, the run-time system moves data to/from the GPU automatically when page faults occur.
-This was originally intended as being a quick way to get something working on the GPU but it has actually proved to work well.
+This was originally intended as being a quick way to get something working on the GPU but it has actually proved to work well in general.

 ### 2. Using `validate()`??? ###

-### DATA Regions with Dynamic Scope ###
+Possibly do this in an earlier part of the tutorial, e.g. profiling?

-## Using KERNELS in Practice??? ##
+## Conclusion ##

-Point out that we could have just whacked 'KERNELS' around every loop and it would work, in this simple case:

-Note that the script has enclosed the outer, 'iteration' loop within a KERNELS region.
-If we look at the generated code we can see that this loop cannot be parallelised because it both reads and writes the `mydomain` array so that each iteration depends upon the results of the previous one.
-We are therefore relying upon the OpenACC compiler to "do the right thing" and parallelise the loops *within* the iteration loop.

-In general, there are things that cannot be put inside KERNELS
-regions: calls to other subroutines, certain statements that are know to cause the compiler to fail (e.g. `MIN(my_array(:,:,:), dim=2)`).
+Congratulations!
+You have now completed the OpenACC part of the tutorial.
+You should now understand the basic OpenACC transformations provided by PSyclone and how these can be used to accelerate NEMO-style code on a GPU.

 [ref_kernelstrans]: https://psyclone-ref.readthedocs.io/en/latest/_static/html/classpsyclone_1_1transformations_1_1ACCKernelsTrans.html "ACCKernelsTrans"